 Exercise and Target Heart Rate

-The fitness world is full of exercise gadgets.
-Some are good, but many are more trouble
+The fitness world is full of gadgets.
+Some are helpful, but many are more trouble

 than they are worth.
-Regardless of what shape you are in, 1 device you might find
+Regardless of what shape you are in, one device you might find

 useful is a heart rate monitor.

 The key to cardiovascular fitness is getting a good but safe aerobic workout.
 Heart

 rate monitors, which monitor your heart rate while you exercise, can help you do that

 with ease.
 They range from relatively simple devices that show at a glance how many